 Pro tip: Wandering around a foreign market or supermarket can be fun, spot the foods you don’t usually get a home and have a picnic the following day for the perfect money saving lunch.

 This might seem obvious but I have drained my 4g countless times by forgetting to use the free wifi when traveling.
 If you are coming to Spain from outside of the EU then make sure your phone roaming is turned off or you’re on airplane mode.
 Then search for wifi everywhere you stop.
 In Spain all hotels have free wifi and most airports, bars and cafes will do to.
 You might have to sign in with your email address and accept the t&c’s or ask the staff for a password but it’s worth it.
 You can check in with family and friends back home, research your next tourist attraction and check your social media and save money.

 Pro tip: Download or screenshot things (like tickets, maps and travel info) you might need to access later when you no longer have free wifi.

 8. Find free attractions and things to do

 I have been amazed by the amazing number of free museums and art galleries there are in Spain.
 From the prestigious to the bizarre, you will find something to keep you entertained without spending much money.
-Every city will offer a free walking tour that you can join and there are often local markets and fiestas.
-Walk, explore, see the sights and admire the architecture or views.
+Every city will offer a free walking tour that you can join and there are often local markets to explore and fiestas to join.
+Wander, see the sights and admire the architecture or views.